-Being prepared for your interview will give you the confidence to succeed in highlighting important qualities and skills needed to illustrate your qualifications.
 We have multiple resources available to help you prepare for whatever comes your way.

 - Successful Interviewing (PDF - 9 pages) - Preparing for interviews, questions asked by employers, questions to ask employers, etiquette tips for interviews, closing the interview, dressing for interviews, interview advice from employers, types of interviews, etiquette tips for dining, sample thank you letter.

 - Tips For The Second Interview

 - Salary - arm yourself with data and insights from relevant websites to help you answer the questions "what are your salary requirements?"

 - *Professional interviewers are hired each semester (4-6 weeks) to help prepare students for the upcoming recruiting cycles -- common and behavioral interviewing questions only.
 Schedule Mock Interviews through our appointment system on Handshake.